Skip to content

 Non-Financial Disclosure: CAPCSD Clinical Education Committee member (2023/24): Received no compensation

-Anu Subramanian, Ph.D., CCC-SLP is a clinical professor and director of clinical programs in SLP at the Dept of Communication Sciences and Disorders at the University of Iowa.
-She supervises graduate students in stuttering (across the age span) and pediatric clinical placements, including early intervention.
-She teaches classes in Supervision and Foundations of Clinical Practice.
-Her interests are in early intervention, stuttering, and clinical education.
-She is an alumni of the CAPCSD Leadership Academy from 2019 and serves on clinical education committee at CAPCSD.
+Anu Subramanian, Ph.D., CCC-SLP, is a Clinical Associate Professor at the Department of Communication Sciences and Disorders at the University of Iowa.
+She supervises graduate students in stuttering and early childhood clinical placements.
+Her interests are in clinical practice in early childhood, stuttering, and clinical education.
+Anu serves the CAPCSD Clinical Education Committee.

 Financial Disclosure: University of Iowa: Employee (Ongoing)